Coats of arms in the Halliday and Holliday families

 Anthony Halliday Argent, a sword erect in pale Sable hilted and pommelled Or the pommel within a crescent in base Gules, on a dexter canton Azure a saltire Argent.
 Crest : A boar's head couped Argent and armed Or.
 Motto : Virtute Parta.

-Anthony Halliday matriculated these arms, crest and motto at the Lyon Office on 11 September 2012.
+Anthony Halliday matriculated these arms, crest and motto at the Lyon Office in 2012.

 Source : AH

 Dr Alexander Henry Haliday (1728-1802) of Belfast According to the published catalogue of the Franks collection of bookplates in the British Museum, Alexander Haliday of Belfast used an armorial bookplate in 1753.
 Holliday (2004) confirms that it displayed the Halliday of Tulliebole arms.